 - CON: Unpleasant weather

-The UK is famous for its less-than-stellar weather.
-Winters are long, cold and dreary.
-During the winter months the days are short and it gets dark early.
-Basically, bring a coat, or six.
+The UK is known for its less-than-stellar weather.
+Winters are long, cold, and dreary.
+During the winter months, the days are short and it gets dark early.
+Basically, bring a coat or six.

 + PRO: People make the most of the summer

-The British summer may be nothing remarkable to expats from more exotic destinations, but Brits make the most of every little bit of sunshine.
-The country comes alive in the summer months when people can be seen enjoying topping up their tans in the local park or spending an afternoon in a beer garden.
+The British summer may be nothing remarkable to those from more exotic destinations, but Brits make the most of every little bit of sunshine.
+The country comes alive in the summer months when people can be seen enjoying the sunshine in the local park or spending an afternoon in a beer garden.

 Lifestyle in the UK